sparkfun/Qwiic_Template_Py/README.md

 	available_addresses = [0x58, 0x59, 0x5A, 0x5C]
 ```
 #### The Constructor
-The qwiic package expects the constructor of the class to implement the following signature:
+The Qwiic package expects the constructor of the class to implement the following signature:
 ```
 def __init__(self, address=None, i2c_driver=None):
 ```